jundalisay/superb/content/en/social/economics/principles/part-1/chapter-05c.md

 Agricultural Supereconomics applies the Four Laws of Supereconomics onto agriculture.

 Moreover, it connects the following knowledge-groups:
-- agriculture to human nutrition and plant/animal nutrition via Medical Superphysics
+- agriculture to human nutrition and plant/animal nutrition via Bio Superphysics
 - agriculture to communities via Supersociology
 - agriculture to chemistry via Material Superphysics
 - agriculture to economics via Supereconomics